Workshops & Residencies

 Tukutuku

-Tukutuku is a unique project developed by Jolt to create authentic connections between mainstream music and dance students and students from their schools’ learning support units, weaving together the talents of each group.
+Tukutuku creates authentic connections between mainstream music and dance students and students from their schools’ learning support units, weaving together the talents of each group.
 Over the course of three days, Jolt’s inclusive tutors and a team of professional musicians work alongside students with and without disabilities to create a programme of original choreography and live music, each work inspired by and showcasing the wairua and skills of the student with disabilities.

 Tukutuku has been presented in partnership with the Christchurch Symphony Orchestra at Haeata Community Campus with Haeata Ferndale Satellite, Shirley Boys’/ Avonside Girls’ High School with Waikahu Ferndale Satellite Unit, and Mt Aspiring College, and in partnership with the Gisborne International Music Competition and Te Tairāwhiti Arts Festival at Gisborne Girls’ High School.